 - To gift early inheritance or used as part of Inheritance Tax Planning

-You can choose to ring-fence some of the value of your property as an inheritance for your family.
+You may decide to set aside a portion of the value of your property as an inheritance for your family.

-Some providers might be able to offer larger sums to those with certain medical conditions, or even ‘lifestyle factors’ such as a smoking habit.
+Many insurance providers might be able to provide larger benefits for those who have certain medical problems or ‘lifestyle factors,’ such as a smoking habit.

 The home still belongs to you and you’re responsible for maintaining it.